sadanand-singh/Blog/cheat_sheet.md

 # Highligh Text (error, warning, red, yellow, green, cyan, blue, purple)

-{{% hl-text warning %}}
-Copy our current wifi setup file into the new system.
+Copy our current _wifi_ setup file into the new system.
 This will enable wifi at first boot.
-Next, chroot into our newly installed system:
+Next, _chroot_ into our newly installed system:
-{{% /hl-text %}}
+{: .highlight-short-warning}

+# Emphasis text (muted, primary, warning, danger, success or info)

+Please see this text is colored correctly or not.
+{: .text-success}

-# Code With highligh text
+# Code With highlighted text

 ```python hl_lines="4 5"
 # This line is emphasized